 You may have dreams of what you would like to do…someday.
-Someday when you have a better job.
+Maybe when you have a better job.
 Someday when things are going right for you.
 Someday when you have enough money.
 But have you really analyzed those dreams?
-It may be time to turn those dreams into goals in order to attack them and make someday a real day in your future.
+It may be time to turn those dreams into SMART goals in order to attack them and make someday a real day in your future.
 While your ultimate goal will be at the front of your mind, you will need a few intermediary goals to get you there.
 Here are a few for you to consider.

 It should be no surprise that in order to reach the financial dreams you have, you will need to have more money.
 How do you get more money?
 By not spending everything you make.
 Often times we think, “If only I could get a raise, or a job that pays better, or win the lottery!”
 All of those things would help you pad your bank account, as long as you don’t spend the money as soon as it comes in.
-A change in income will only net you a savings if you keep your expenses static.
+A change in income will only net you savings if you keep your expenses static.
 Change your lifestyle, and that will be your new normal, but not necessarily take you to the next level.

 How much should you save?
 Once you have put away a reasonable emergency fund (about 3-6 months of your current salary), aim for about 25-40% of your income.
 To figure out how much that is per month (or per paycheck), you will need to look at your spending plan.